The 37 Factors Leading to a Purified State

 - The five forces (stobs-lnga) – belief in fact, perseverance, mindfulness, absorbed concentration, and discriminating awareness

-- The seven (causal) factors for (attaining) a purified state (byang-chub yan-lag bdun) – mindfulness, thorough sorting of phenomena (chos rab-tu rnam-par ‘byed-pa), perseverance, zest (dga’-ba, fresh joyous interest), sense of physical and mental fitness (shin-sbyangs), absorbed concentration, and even-mindedness (btang-snyoms, equanimity)
+- The seven (causal) factors for (attaining) a purified state (byang-chub yan-lag bdun) – mindfulness, thorough sorting of phenomena (chos rab-tu rnam-par ‘byed-pa), perseverance, joy (dga’-ba), sense of physical and mental fitness (shin-sbyangs), absorbed concentration, and equanimity (btang-snyoms)

 - The eight branches of an arya pathway mind (‘phags-lam yan-lag brgyad, eightfold noble path) – right view, right thought, right speech, right boundary of action, right livelihood, right effort, right mindfulness, and right absorbed concentration.